 You can get a free copy of your report at annualcreditreport.com.

 Check your credit report for errors, which could be dragging your score down.
-If you find mistakes, such as payments that haven’t been recorded, you can have them removed by disputing the information directly with the credit bureau.
+If you find mistakes, you can get items removed from your credit report by disputing the information directly with the credit bureau.
 They are obligated to investigate any dispute and resolve it within a reasonable amount of time.
 Keep in mind, however, that only incorrect information can be removed from your report.

 According to Richardson, each credit report will have the information you need to improve your score.
 “There are four or five bulleted statements about your credit profile that can help you make a road map of what to do if you’re really in a position where you need to improve your score,” he says.